ucsb-cs156-s21/proj-ucsb-cs-las/README.md

 This app is a course project of <https://ucsb-cs156.github.io>, a course at [UC Santa Barbara](https://ucsb.edu).

-This repo is intended to be starter code for apps that have a
+This repo is intended to be starter code for the UCSB Computer Science LA infomation page.

+It contains:
 * Spring Boot Backend
 * React Front end
 * Auth0 authentication using Google